Spring is here and that means more people will be using their bicycle to get around.

 Bike thefts are on the rise -- more than five bikes are taken a day, on average, in the city -- and there is something everyone can do to try and turn things around: Lock up their bikes the right way.

-According to the most recent FBI Uniformed Crime Report statistics, nearly 200,000 bikes were stolen last year, up 3 percent from 2011.
+According to the most recent FBI Uniformed Crime Report statistics, nearly 200,000 bikes were stolen in 2012, up 3 percent from 2011.
 Overall, 3.4 percent of all reported thefts or larcenies in the northeast region of the United States involve bikes.

 Experts estimate the number of actual bicycle thefts to be far higher.
 Some predict more than one million bikes are stolen nationwide annually since people don’t report bike thefts believing that they won’t get their ride back.